chef/automate/components/docs-chef-io/content/automate/ha_deployment_quick_start.md

 {{< note >}}

 -   Assuming 8+1 nodes (1 bastion, 1 for automate UI, 1 for Chef-server, 3 for Postgresql, 3 for Opensearch)
+-   User only needs to create/setup **the bastion node** with IAM role of Admin acess, API gateway access and s3 bucket access attached to it.
 -   Following config will create s3 bucket for backup.

 {{< /note >}}